 Cardiologist Dr. Jaimela (Jami) Dulaney used to think hypertension or diabetes couldn't be reversed, only managed.
-Her own grandparents struggled with diabetes and heart disease - both passing in their late forties and early fifties.
+Her own grandparents struggled with diabetes and heart disease, both passing in their late forties and early fifties.
 As far as her own genetic risk, she believed exercise and portion control could delay the onset of these chronic illnesses and that was pretty much as good as anyone could do.

 After watching the documentary Forks Over Knives, things changed for Dr. Dulaney.
 Her eyes were opened to the benefits of plant-based eating.
-She and her family drastically shifted their lifestyle - adding more whole and plant-based foods to their plates and eliminating meat, fish, dairy, and oil.
+She and her family drastically shifted their lifestyle, adding more whole and plant-based foods to their plates and eliminating meat, fish, dairy, and oil.
 In the process, she's also been able to shed her need for cholesterol and acid reflux medication.

-This week, we had the chance to talk with Dr. Dulaney to hear all about her plant-based evolution and get her advice on getting started with this lifestyle change.
+We had the chance to talk with Dr. Dulaney to hear all about her plant-based evolution and get her advice on getting started with this lifestyle change.

 My first introduction the concept of being vegan was after stumbling across John Robbins’ book A Diet for a New America.
 I was amazed and appalled.
 I went vegan for the first time when I completed the book.
 Unfortunately, my family did not share my enthusiasm.
 I plodded along eating tofu and veggie burgers, along with salads and vegetables that my family ate, until I heard about Forks Over Knives while listening to a podcast while running.
 When I heard Dr. Esselstyn reversed heart disease by running education classes for his patients, the light went on.
 That was what I wanted to do.
 My mother had recently been diagnosed with an aggressive form on non-Hodgkin lymphoma and was about to begin chemotherapy.
 My father was also suffering from dementia.
 My family became ground zero for my plant-based revolution.